mROS-base/mros2-asp3-f767zi/workspace/sub_pose/README.md

   Make msg_settings.json under geometry_msgs directory.
   Then set all paths to each definition files used in this app at pubsubMsgs' value like below.
-  Note that Pose-type message is to be sent now and Pose-type has Point-type and Quaternion-type, but you don't have to write path to Point-type and Quaternion-type definition file.
+  Note that Pose-type message is to be sent now and Pose-type has Point-type and Quaternion-type, but you don't have to include path to Point-type and Quaternion-type definition file.

   ```
   {